 - Real-Time Progress Tracking: Monitors student achievements live, updating data automatically to enable timely academic interventions.

-- Comprehensive Analytics and Reporting: Provides real-time insights on performance for teachers and parents to support data-driven learning decisions.
+- Comprehensive Analytics and Reporting: Provide real-time insights on performance for teachers and parents to support data-driven learning decisions.

 - Parent and Teacher Collaboration Hub: Connects parents and educators on one platform for transparent communication and shared student support.